1996–1997 Vendée Globe

-The 1996–1997 Vendée Globe is a non-stop solo Round the World Yacht Race for IMOCA 50 and IMOCA 60 class yachts this is the third edition of the race starting on the th November 1996 from Les Sables-d'Olonne.
+The 1996–1997 Vendée Globe was a non-stop round-the-world yacht race for IMOCA 50- and IMOCA 60-class yachts crewed by only one person.
+It was the third edition of the race, starting on 3 November 1996 from Les Sables-d'Olonne.
+The overall winner was Christophe Auguin who crossed the finish line on 17 February 1997 after a total time of 105 days, 20 hours and 31 minutes.

 Summary

 Another heavy-weather start in the Bay of Biscay knocked Nándor Fa and Didier Munduteguy out of the race early, and several others returned to the start for repairs before continuing.
 The rest of the fleet raced to the Southern Ocean, where a second attrition began: Yves Parlier and Isabelle Autissier broke rudders, leaving Christophe Auguin to lead the way into the south.

 The race was won by Christophe Auguin.
-Catherine Chabaud, sixth and last, was the first woman to finish the race.
+Catherine Chabaud, in sixth place, was the last to cross the finish line and the first woman to complete a solo navigation of the globe without stopping.
+Ten of the sixteen boats that started the race did not finish.

 The book Godforsaken Sea by Derek Lundy profiles the 1996–1997 running of the race.

 Incidents

-Tragic Loss of Life - Gerry Roufs
+Gerry Roufs

-The yacht Groupe LG 2 and it Canadian sailor Gerry Roufs were lost in the Southern Ocean; his body was never found, but his boat was found five months later off the Chilean Coast.
+The yacht Groupe LG 2 and its Canadian sailor Gerry Roufs were lost in the Southern Ocean; his body was never found, but his boat was found five months later off the Chilean Coast.

-Retirement Causes
+Retirement causes

 Heavy weather took a serious toll on the sailors in the far Southern Ocean.

 Unofficial competitor Raphaël Dinelli's boat capsized, and he was rescued by Pete Goss.
-Then, within a few hours of each other, two other boats capsized, with both rescues performed by the Royal Australian Navy.
+Then, within a few hours of each other, two other boats capsized, with both rescues undertaken by the Royal Australian Navy.

 Pete Goss was later awarded the Légion d'honneur for his rescue of Dinelli.
 The capsize of several boats in this race prompted tightening up of the safety rules for entrants, particularly regarding boat safety and stability.